 ★★★★½ review by CinemaClown on Letterboxd

-Paying tribute to the evolution of movies as well as movie theaters over time & parodying the existence of censorship that restricts its viewers from experiencing a movie the way it is meant to be, Cinema Paradiso is a beautifully crafted tale about love, loss, friendship & movies and recounts the childhood of a filmmaker when he fell in love with motion pictures at his village's theater & formed a deep friendship with the theater's projectionist.
+Paying tribute to the evolution of movies as well as movie theaters over time, and parodying the existence of censorship that restricts the viewers from experiencing a movie the way its creator intended, Cinema Paradiso is a beautifully crafted tale about love, loss, friendship & movies and recounts the childhood of a filmmaker when he fell in love with motion pictures at his village's theater & formed a deep friendship with the theater's projectionist.